airqnetworks/snet-arduino/README.md

 The <code>sNET</code> class does the dirty job.
 Instances of this class are responsible to:

 + Generate instances of corresponding *device objects* for each detected wireless device;
-+ Process messages generated on the UART and update the corresponding device object.
++ Process messages generated on the SPI interface and update the corresponding device object.

-Moreover, since messages exchanged between devices are completely asynchronous, messages generated on the shield UART are asynchronous too.
-Programmers have to ensure that these messages aren't lost allowing the sNET library to process them on the UART.
-This job is done by the <code>sNET::processMessages()</code> method and it should be called cyclically during the application lifecycle.
+Different from the previous release of the shield, the new AirQ ShielD 2.0 uses an interrupt driven approach to collect messages on the SPI interface.
+Programmers no long need to care about messages exchanged between AirQ ShielD and the end devices.
+This means, that the <code>sNET::processMessages()</code> method isn't available.

 #Usage